-Dieter Helm is an economist specialising in utilities, infrastructure, regulation and the environment, and concentrating on the energy, water, communications and transport sectors primarily in Britain and Europe.
-He is a Professor at the University of Oxford and a Fellow of New College, Oxford, and a Professorial Research Fellow of the Smith School of Enterprise and the Environment.
+Professor Dieter Helm is an economist specialising in utilities, infrastructure, regulation and the environment, and concentrating on the energy, water, communications and transport sectors primarily in Britain and Europe.
+He is a Professor at the University of Oxford, Fellow of New College, Oxford, and a Professorial Research Fellow of the Smith School of Enterprise and the Environment.

 During 2011, Dieter assisted the European Commission in preparing the Energy Roadmap 2050, serving both as a special advisor to the European Commissioner for Energy and as Chairman of the Ad Hoc Advisory Group on the Roadmap.
 He also assisted the Polish government in their presidency of the European Union Council.

-The Oxford Handbook of the European Union now available with chapter by Dieter Helm
+The Oxford Handbook of the European Union, – Chapter 39 by Dieter Helm, 2012